nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 - **Single repo.** Simplifies CI, dependency management, onboarding.
 - **Dead-simple local setup.** Make `make run` work.
 If it takes more, document it.
 - **Invest early in CI/CD.** Tests and automation are cheaper early than trying to retrofit stability later.
-- **Split surgically.** Only split when you can *prove* it solves a real, painful scaling problem.
+- **Split surgically.** Only split when you can _prove_ it solves a real, painful scaling problem.

 And above all: **optimize for developer velocity.**

 Velocity is your startup’s oxygen.
 Premature microservices leak that oxygen slowly — until one day, you can't breathe.

----

 # Conclusion

 Premature microservices are a tax your startup can’t afford.
 Stay simple.
 Stay pragmatic.
 Stay alive.

-When you *truly* outgrow your monolith, you’ll be able to split services with confidence — because you’ll be solving real problems, not imaginary ones.
+When you _truly_ outgrow your monolith, you’ll be able to split services with confidence — because you’ll be solving real problems, not imaginary ones.

 **Before reaching for microservices, ask yourself: _What's the simplest system that could work today?_**